awjh/license-check-and-add/README.md

 ### file types
 List of file types to included or excluded from the search.
 Extensions require the preceding `.`.

-### insert_license
+### insert_license (optional - default false)
 True causes the checker to insert the license specified in the config into the top of any file it finds which does not contain it.
+You cannot insert and clear in a single run.

+### clear_license (optional - default false)
+True causes the checker to remove the license from files it finds containing it.
+You cannot insert and clear in a single run.

 ### output (optional)
 Path of file for where the list of files which do not contain the license should be output.
 The output will still be shown in the console.